Apress/developing-solutions-for-microsoft-azure-certification-companion/ch08/README.md

 1. Deploy the Basic SQL Database

+    - Ensure the server firewall allows Azure services
+    - Optionally allow your client IP for further connection/debugging.

-1. Manually migrate the database or just uncomment the code to enable automatic migrations (in the Program.cs file).
+1. Manually migrate the database or just uncomment the code to enable automatic migrations on app startup (in the Program.cs file).

+1. Ensure that connection strings are set up correctly in the usersettings.json file and that the app service has the connection string in place.

 ### Create the App Service Plan and App Service